- 1Where to find Horseshoe Falls walking track

 The above image may mean standing in the creek.

 This image can be taken from the path leading to another waterfall.

-The next fall along the track is Oakland Falls, at just over two kilometres from the entry, and this is without a doubt my favourite of the group.
+The next fall along the main track is Oakland Falls, at just over two kilometres from the entry, and this is without a doubt my favourite of the group.
 If you’ve brought small children along I’d advise having two adults, as this one involves a bit more challenging climb down rocks and you might want to pass the kids down.

 This is another fall you are able to walk behind to photograph, and in my experience generally has a little more water flowing.
 In any case it makes for a spectacular and ethereal photo, you could almost swear this was a place for the faeries.

 The last waterfall along this track is Burgess Falls, just short of the three kilometre mark.
 There is an upper and a lower track to Burgess Falls, for the lower you can continue along the creek from Oakland Falls and for the upper you can return up to the main track at Oaklands Falls.
 The upper track requires a bit of a scramble down an incline so I would recommend choosing the lower, and swing to the right when you come in sight of a creek crossing.
 The track will actually end at Burgess Falls.

 You can check out my video of the full Horseshoe Falls walking track below!

 There are so many amazing waterfalls to find in the Blue Mountains!
 If you want to see more you can check out my list of the best – I’m always adding to it!